Recurring checks for broken action links and public page errors

 Questions this scan can answer

-Weekly monitoring is the simpler launch choice for most small businesses.
-Daily monitoring is available for sites that change often or depend heavily on booking, order, or checkout paths.
+Retesting is the simpler choice for most small businesses.
+Retesting is available for sites that change often or depend heavily on booking, order, or checkout paths.

 Does monitoring fix the website for me?

-No. Monitoring reports evidence and fix recommendations so your site maintainer can repair and retest the public path.
+No. Monitoring reports evidence and fix recommendations so the public path can be repaired and automatically retested.

 Can I monitor a private staging site?